opsaaaaa/skRowPlanter/README.md

 ## TUTORIAL

-Stand at one end of a field holding some seeds. point your curser to the other end of the field and type `/row plant`. or you could type `row oneclick true`, look over that field then hold shift and right click!
+Stand at one end of a field holding some seeds. point your curser to the other end of the field and type `/row plant`. or you could type `/row oneclick true`, look over that field then hold shift and right click!

 ## COMMANDS